machinable-org/machinable/docs/guide/components.md

 If you use the `on_execute_iteration` event, iteration information and `record.save()` will be triggered automatically at the end of each iteration.

 Sometimes it is useful to have multiple tabular loggers, for example to record training and validation performance separately.
-You can create custom record loggers using `self.observer.get_record_writer(scope)` which returns a new instance of a record writer that you can use just like the main record writer.
+You can create custom record loggers using `self.store.get_record_writer(scope)` which returns a new instance of a record writer that you can use just like the main record writer.

 **Store**

-You can use `self.observer.write()` to write any other Python object, for example:
+You can use `self.store.write()` to write any other Python object, for example:

 ```python
 self.store.write('final_accuracy', [0.85, 0.92])